Earthport/rest-api-docs/Guides/making requests.md

 ### Whitelisted IP addresses

 By default, your application can perform API calls from any IP address.
 By configuring whitelisted IP addresses for your application, you can control the source IP addresses for the API calls made by your application.
-In this case Earthport will reject any API calls made with your application credentials from any other IP address with a status code of "401 Unauthorized".
+In this case Visa Payments Limited will reject any API calls made with your application credentials from any other IP address with a status code of "401 Unauthorized".

 **Warning** - If you misconfigure whitelisted IP addresses, your application will be broken.